KordingLab/Neural_Decoding/README.md

 ### A python package that includes many methods for decoding neural activity

-The package contains a mixture of classic decoding methods (Wiener Filter, Wiener Cascade, Kalman Filter, Naive Bayes, Support Vector Regression) and modern machine learning methods (XGBoost, Dense Neural Network, Recurrent Neural Net, GRU, LSTM).
+The package contains a mixture of classic decoding methods and modern machine learning methods.

+For regression, we currently include: Wiener Filter, Wiener Cascade, Kalman Filter, Naive Bayes, Support Vector Regression, XGBoost, Dense Neural Network, Recurrent Neural Net, GRU, LSTM.

-The decoders are currently designed to predict continuously valued output.
-In the future, we will modify the functions to also allow classification.
+For classification, we currently include: Logistic Regression, Support Vector Classification, XGBoost, Dense Neural Network, Recurrent Neural Net, GRU, LSTM.

+This package was originally designed for regression and classification functions were just added - therefore, the ReadMe, examples, and preprocessing functions are still catered for regression.
+We are in the process of adding more for classification.

 ## Our manuscript and datasets
 This package accompanies a [manuscript](https://arxiv.org/abs/1708.00909) that compares the performance of these methods on several datasets.
 We would appreciate if you cite that manuscript if you use our code or data for your research.